IHE/RAD.IMR/input/pagecontent/RAD-Y1.md

 > Note that a Sender may choose not to set meta.profile to a specific profile, or may set it to multiple profiles.

 The Sender shall create corresponding properly identifiable resources unless the proper record keys or absolute identification information is not available.
-Identifiable resources are preferred because each resource in the bundle is valuable as a standalone resource outside the context of the DiagnosticReport Resource (e.g. independently searchable, and the same resource can be referenced multiple times).
+Identifiable resources are preferred because each resource in the bundle is valuable as a standalone resource outside the context of the IMR DiagnosticReport Resource (e.g. independently searchable, and the same resource can be referenced multiple times).

 When resources are `contained`, they shall be contained using the FHIR contained method (see [http://hl7.org/fhir/references.html#contained](http://hl7.org/fhir/references.html#contained) ).

-The following subsections contain requirements for each referenced resource in the bundle.
-A complete example of a DiagnosticReport is available in [IMR DiagnosticReport Example](DiagnosticReport-ex-DiagnosticReport.json.html).
+A complete example of an IMR DiagnosticReport is available in [IMR DiagnosticReport Example](DiagnosticReport-ex-DiagnosticReport.json.html).

 ###### 2:4.Y1.4.1.2.2 IMR DiagnosticReport Resource

 The Sender shall construct the IMR DiagnosticReport Resource according to the IMR DiagnosticReport [StructureDefinition] (StructureDefinition-imr-diagnosticreport.html)

 Section 2:4.Y1.4.1.2.2.1 contains mapping requirements.

 Section 2:4.Y1.4.1.2.2.2 contains requirements for including a rendered report in an IMR Diagnostic Report Resource.

 ###### 2:4.Y1.4.1.2.2.1 Mapping of Attributes in a Diagnostic Report

-There is a common set of attributes to be included in radiology diagnostic reports.
+There is a common set of attributes included in radiology diagnostic reports.
 Table 2:4.Y1.4.1.2.2.1-1 specifies how the Sender shall map these attributes to the IMR DiagnosticReport Resource and other referenced resources.
 Refer to the StructureDefinition for these resources on the [Artifacts](artifacts.html) page.

 **Table 2:4.Y1.4.1.2.2.1-1: Mapping of Attributes in DiagnosticReport**